How do I know what permissions to give new administrators (admins), and how do I know what those permissions do?

 Send Alerts to Public Opt-In Subscribers Only

-• Weather Alert History – This permission allows administrators to view all Weather alerts sent to Public Subscribers and Internal Members in their region.
+- Internal Public Alert History – This permission allows Administrators to view all Weather alerts sent to Public Subscribers and Internal Members in their region

 Example 2: